-Are you – like me – always tempted when you see these gorgeous colors all together in one multicolored skein ?
+Are you also tempted when you see these gorgeous colors all together in one multicolored skein ?
+I am.

 I love them and I can’t keep myself from buying them.
 I have a lot of those single, unique skeins … but what to make out of them ?